chadNoliver/decision_maker/README.md

 - [x] PubSub
 - [X] Add initial annotations
 - [X] Random selection
-- [ ] Animations for random selection
+- [X] Animations for random selection
 - [ ] Actual users/usernames
 - [ ] Multiple cursors/evidence of multiple users
 - [ ] Multiple Stages of random selection
+- [ ] Home screen
+- [ ] Github Actions for testing
+- [ ] Multiple channels for users to have private channels/topics
+- [ ] Basic text chat feature
 - [ ] Distribute through Fly.io
-- [ ] Github Actions for easy deployment

 ## Annotations
 These annotations are derived from the following `hexdocs` and tailored for